alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?

-* How to approach RM and AD to write genomics england piece
+* How to approach RM and AD to write genomics England piece
-  - MS: structure, timeline, allocate people to topic, curate good examples from the portal
+  - MS: structure, timeline, allocate people to a topic, curate good examples from the portal

 #### Any other topics

-* Open life sci application ready to go- shall I submit or do you need to look at?
+* Open life sci application ready to go- shall I submit or do you need to look at it?
   * MS: please go ahead and submit it, happy to review it directly there.

 ## Date: 14 December 2021

 ### Check-in ritual
-Really enjoyed the chat with you and Kirstie last week about careers and the future!
+Enjoyed the chat with you and Kirstie last week about careers and the future!

 ### Project specific notes